Laws to Know

 within 30 days after new residents move into Washington County.

-Many of our calls are responding to aggressive dog complaints.
-If the dog is off its owner’s property and chases or attacks a person or attacks an animal, the dog may be considered aggressive and may be in violation of County ordinance.
+Many of our calls are responding to dangerous dog complaints.
+If the dog is off its owner’s property and chases, attacks, or bites a person or animal, the dog may be considered aggressive and may be in violation of County ordinance.
 Serious incidents that occur on an owners property may also result in a dangerous dog classification.

-If a dog is allowed to be a continuous annoyance for more than 5 minutes of any 15 minute interval during the day, that may be considered a violation of County code.
+If a dog is allowed to be a continuous annoyance for more than 5 minutes out of any 15 minute interval, that may be considered a violation of County code.